adn770/ppdf/docs/design-dmme.md

     -   **Outcome**: The RAG service can dynamically leverage the higher-quality context from deeply indexed knowledge bases, leading to more accurate and relevant LLM responses.

+### Phase 27: Deep Indexing UI Integration

+-   **Milestone 89: Backend - Single Chunk API Endpoint**
+    -   **Goal:** Create an API to efficiently fetch a single full-text chunk by its ID.
+    -   **Description:** This endpoint is a prerequisite for the "Progressive Reveal" feature, allowing the frontend to dynamically load full-text content without re-fetching the entire knowledge base.
+    -   **Key Tasks:** Implement the `GET /api/knowledge/chunk/<kb_name>/<chunk_id>` endpoint in `dmme_lib/api/knowledge.py`.
+The handler will call the existing `vector_store.get_by_ids` method to retrieve and return the specified document.
+    -   **Outcome:** A functional and performant API for retrieving individual chunks of text from any knowledge base.

+-   **Milestone 90: Backend - Enhance Explore Endpoint**
+    -   **Goal:** Modify the explore endpoint to return summaries for deep-indexed KBs.
+    -   **Description:** This change provides the frontend with all necessary data (both full text and summaries) in a single, efficient API call when a user selects a deep-indexed knowledge base.
+    -   **Key Tasks:** In `dmme_lib/api/knowledge.py`, update the `explore_knowledge_base` function.
+Add logic to check the KB's metadata.
+If `indexing_strategy` is `deep`, query the corresponding `_summaries` collection and include its documents in the JSON response under a new `summaries` key.
+    -   **Outcome:** The `/api/knowledge/explore/` endpoint now conditionally returns an additional `summaries` array for deep-indexed KBs.

+-   **Milestone 91: Frontend - Implement Progressive Reveal UI**
+    -   **Goal:** Update the Content Explorer to display summaries by default for deep- indexed KBs, with an option to expand and view the full text.
+    -   **Description:** This milestone implements the user-facing "Progressive Reveal" feature, making the Library Hub much faster and easier to skim for deeply indexed content.
+    -   **Key Tasks:**
+        -   In `LibraryHub.js`, modify `_createChunkCardHTML` to check if a KB is deeply indexed.
+        -   If so, render the summary text and an "Expand" button, storing the full chunk's ID on the card.
+        -   Implement the click handler to call the new single-chunk API, replace the card's content with the full text, and toggle the button's state.
+    -   **Outcome:** A fully interactive Content Explorer where users can seamlessly switch between summary and full-text views on a per-chunk basis.

+-   **Milestone 92: Frontend - Implement Summary-Driven Mind Map**
+    -   **Goal:** Adapt the Mind Map generation to use the more concise summary data for deep-indexed KBs.
+    -   **Description:** This completes the second feature, resulting in cleaner and more conceptually relevant mind maps by filtering out the noise of the full text.
+    -   **Key Tasks:** In `LibraryHub.js`, modify the `_buildGraphData` function.
+        It must now check if the cached KB data contains a `summaries` array.
+If it does, it will use the `summaries` as the data source for entity extraction and link generation.
+    -   **Outcome:** The Mind Map tab now intelligently adapts its visualization method based on the indexing strategy of the selected knowledge base.

+### Phase 28: Multilingual Prompt Refactoring

+-   **Milestone 93: Restructure `PROMPT_REGISTRY` and Refactor Prompts**
+    -   **Goal:** Update the data structure in `dmme_lib/constants.py` and convert all ingestion-related prompts to the new hybrid, English-first format.
+    -   **Description:** This is the core data-layer change.
+It involves editing the `PROMPT_REGISTRY` to the new format and rewriting the prompts according to the approved strategy (English logic, translated examples, and/or language clauses).
+    -   **Key Tasks:**
+        -   Modify the `PROMPT_REGISTRY` dictionary structure in `constants.py`.
+        -   Rewrite all ingestion-related prompts (`DESCRIBE_IMAGE`, `STAT_BLOCK_PARSER`,
+            `SEMANTIC_LABELER_...`, etc.) into the new component format.
+        -   Ensure examples are translated for `ca` and `es`.
+        -   Remove full translations for prompts that will now be English-only.
+    -   **Outcome:** A fully refactored `PROMPT_REGISTRY` in `constants.py` that is easier to maintain and adheres to the new single-source-of-truth principle.

+-   **Milestone 94: Update Backend Prompt Assembly Logic**
+    -   **Goal:** Refactor the backend services to correctly build and use prompts from the new, restructured `PROMPT_REGISTRY`.
+    -   **Description:** The existing logic for retrieving a prompt must be replaced with a new system that assembles the final prompt from its base components (base prompt, optional translated example, and optional language clause).
+    -   **Key Tasks:**
+        -   Rewrite the `_get_prompt` helper function in all relevant services (e.g., `ingestion_service.py`).
+        -   The new function will accept a prompt key and a language code.
+        -   It will assemble the final prompt by combining the `base_prompt`, the correct `example` for the given language, and the final language clause where appropriate.
+    -   **Outcome:** The backend is able to correctly construct and use the new hybrid prompts, sending the correct instructions to the LLM for any supported language.

 ---